marcusnogueira/aqui-web/SECURITY_REMEDIATION_SUMMARY.md

 # Security Remediation Summary

 ## Overview
-This document summarizes the critical security vulnerabilities that were identified and remediated in the AQUI platform's database Row Level Security (RLS) policies and database setup scripts.
+This document summarizes the critical security vulnerabilities that were identified and remediated in the Aqui platform's database Row Level Security (RLS) policies and database setup scripts.

 ## Issues Identified